cmpe/2300-public/labs/Lab01/Lab01_Packomatic_1251.md

 The `Form` class is the main form for the Pack-o-matic application.
 It provides a graphical interface for loading, displaying, and managing geometric packages on a canvas.
 Users can drag and drop package files, randomize package placement, fill the canvas by grid, and clear loaded packages using keyboard shortcuts.

+Files that are loaded into _packages which stays intact until a new file is loaded.
+The clear operation ONLY clears the _loadable collection and clears the CDrawer.
+The Random and Grid operations attempt to accumulate packages into _loadable as specified.
+Random and Grid do NOT clear _loadable, they both attempt to accumulate additional packages.

 ---

 ## Members